HainanZhao/hainanzhao.github.io/DEPLOYMENT.md

 ## Base Href

-The app is configured with `base href="/debugi/"` for deployment to `https://username.github.io/debugi/`
+The app is configured for deployment to `https://username.github.io/`

 If deploying to a different path, update:
 - The base href in `src/index.html` and `public/404.html`